top of page

 Dr Young has previously served on the following organisations; Member of the Australian National Council on Drugs; Former Member and Chairman of ‘Of Substance’ Management Committee; Director of the Community Council of Australia, Former Director/Chairman Queensland Network of Alcohol and Other Drug Agencies, Director for Creche & Kindergarten Association Queensland; the Queensland Police Citizens Youth Welfare Association.

-Ms Jody Wright, Executive Director and Superintendent
+Mr Bradley Strong, Executive Director and Superintendent

 Corporate Governance Framework